discdiver/pachy-vid/example.md

 When a pipeline is created, Pachyderm runs your code on the data in your input repo.
 In this case, your data is your videos.
 The pipeline runs again to process new videos each time they are added to your input repo.

-The first time Pachyderm runs a pipeline, it downloads the Docker image specified in the pipeline spec from the specified Docker registry (Docker Hub in this case).
-This first download might take a few minutes, depending on your Internet connection speed.
+The first time Pachyderm runs a pipeline, it downloads the Docker image specified in the pipeline spec from the specified Docker registry (Docker Hub in this case - the default).
+This first download might take a few minutes, depending on your internet speed.
 Subsequent runs with the same image should be faster.

 Pachyderm will automatically create your output pipeline and output repository based on your JSON pipeline spec.
 Run the following code to create the pipeline.